cert-orangecyberdefense/datalake2sentinel/AzureFunction/INSTALL.md

 ## Function

-This is how the create the Azure Function app.
+This is how to create the Azure Function app:

 ### Create the Azure Function in the Azure Portal